-- 1.)
-70% on all written and final exams during the didactic year; - 2.)
-70% on an Objective Structured Clinical Examination (OSCE), practical, or technical skills exam - 3.)
-The established passing score for an End-of-Rotation Exam, Preceptor Evaluation, clinical logging, self-assessment activities, or other assessment modalities as defined in the clinical syllabus of the rotation.\
+- 1) 70% on all written and final exams during the didactic year; - 2) 70% on an Objective Structured Clinical Examination (OSCE), practical, or technical skills exam - 3) Skill deficiency as determined at the discretion of an exam proctor based on performance in a practical lab exam - 4) The established passing score for an End-of-Rotation Exam, Preceptor Evaluation, clinical logging, selfassessment activities, or other assessment modalities as defined in the clinical syllabus of the rotation. \

 \Programmatic progression during the clinical year is determined by the Student Progress and Promotions Committee.
-Students who are unsuccessful in meeting the established assessment criteria as defined in the clinical syllabus of the rotation will be referred to the Student Progress and Promotions Committee for further action regarding programmatic progression.
+Students who are unsuccessful in meeting the established assessment criteria as defined in the clinical syllabus of the rotation will be referred to the Student Progress and Promotions Committee for further action regarding programmatic progression